evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 91 kWh and a net usable capacity of 86 kWh, providing an 5 kWh buffer (5.5%) for battery protection.
+With a nominal voltage of 350 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 450 km (280 miles), with an energy consumption rate of 19.1 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.